Last Updated on February 22, 2026 by Kate Noble

-One of the things I love about Dubai is it’s location.
-Not necessarily being based in the desert (that’s not so fun in the summer), but more it’s proximity to other destinations.
-Dubai as a stopover hub is great for ensuring we get a steady flow of visitors so we never feel too homesick, as well as providing a great base for some of our own exploring.
+One of the things I love about Dubai is its location.
+Not necessarily being based in the desert (that’s not so fun in the summer), but more its proximity to other destinations.
+Dubai as a stopover hub was great for ensuring we always had a steady flow of visitors so we never felt too homesick, as well as providing a great base for some of our own exploring.

-Whilst the location opens doors for more far flung locations such as Asia, New Zealand and Australia, there’s also so many options for shorter breaks within a few hours of Dubai.
+Whilst the location opens doors for more far-flung locations such as Asia, New Zealand and Australia, there are also so many options for shorter breaks within a few hours of Dubai.

-We’ve been lucky to travel to Jordan earlier in the year for a long weekend which is only a 3 hour flight away (more on our trip here) as well as Istanbul late last year so that’s two off the list, but there’s lots more.
-Here’s some of the places that make my wish list for a long weekend trip all within 5 hours of Dubai:
+We’ve been lucky to travel to Jordan for a long weekend, which is only a 3-hour flight away (more on our trip here), as well as Istanbul, so that’s two off the list, but there’s lots more.
+Here are some of the places that make my wish list for a long weekend trip, all within 5 hours of Dubai:

 Long weekend ideas from Dubai